benjaminbergstein/blog/app/content/blog/engineering/docker-development-with-make/index.md

       - ./app:/app
 ```

-Now, let's add targets to build, start and stop our service.
-The `export` statements help remove repetition.
-Change `PROJECT`, for example, for your project.
+Then, we can create targets to build, start and stop our service.
+The `export`
+statements help remove repetition.
+For example, you can change `PROJECT`
+to the name of your project, and this will result in a docker image named based
+on your project's name.

+#### Makefile

 ```Makefile
 # ./next-project/docker/Makefile